Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

     %}

 ## Frame
-The frame is largely the same as last year's, with a couple of major changes.
-First, this year's drone does not have prop guards.
-The primary reason for this was weight savings; the motors on the final drone were at their limit for power usage, and increasing the weight of the drone would have drastically decreased our flight time and control authority.
-Furthermore, the team was much more confident in the reliability of our software system by this point, so we were comfortable flying without the extra protection of the prop guards.
+The frame is largely the same as our UAV's in 2017, with a couple of major changes.
+First, the 2018 drone does not have prop guards.
+The primary reason for this was to save weight; the motors on the final drone were at their limit for power usage.
+Increasing the weight of the drone would have drastically decreased our flight time and control authority.
+Furthermore, the team was much more confident in the reliability of our software system this year, so we were comfortable flying without the extra protection of the prop guards.

 The other major difference is the structure around the bottom of the drone.
-Because we switched from a scanning LIDAR to depth cameras this year, we no longer needed the plastic cage between the core and the target interaction plate to hold the LIDAR.
-Instead, the block of foam for shock absorbtion is mounted directly onto the core carbon fiber plate.
-We then were able to mount our sensors and compute on the bottom plate instead of on the core.
+Because we switched from a scanning LIDAR to depth cameras this year, we no longer needed a plastic cage between the core of the drone and the target interaction plate to hold the LIDAR.
+Instead, a block of foam for shock absorbtion was mounted directly onto the core carbon fiber plate.
+We were also able to mount our sensors and compute on the bottom plate instead of on the core, providing a better weight distribution.

 Several other changes were made for weight saving purposes; the bottom plate was made from laser cut plywood instead of cardboard, and the side bumpers for the targets were a single wire this year instead of wood.